 The Company's cash at bank is placed with high quality financial institutions.
 Management considers the probability of default to be close to zero as the counterparties have strong capacity to meet their contractual obligation in the near term.
-As a result, no loss allowance has been recognised based on a 12 month expected credit losses since any impairment would be insignificant to the Company.
+As a result, no loss allowance has been recognised based on a 12 month expected credit losses since any impairment would be insignificant to the Company

 The Company assesses the credit quality of its customers, mainly taking into account the financial positions, past experience and other factors.
 Management ensures that sale of goods are effected with customers with an appropriate credit history.
 Management monitors on a consistent basis the performance customers with an appropriate credit history.
-Management monitors on a consistent basis the performance customers with an appropriate credit history.
 Management monitors on a consistent basis the performance of its trade and other receivables on a regular basis to identify expected credit losses, which are inherent in the Company's debtors, taking into account historical experience in collection of accounts receivable.